 Be sure to tackle the laundry at least once or twice a week.
 If you have children or a larger family, you may need to do this more often.
 Do not let the piles of clothing, towels, and sheets accumulate.
 It will be a struggle to catch up.
 I like to dedicate one of the weekdays specifically for laundry, where I run full loads and iron it all once finished.
 I struggle at times to do this, but if you push yourself to get it done, you will feel so relieved to get it done.

 Learn something new!
 It can either be a hobby or something that will benefit you and your family.
 Some ideas are sewing, knitting, quilting or crocheting.
 These are excellent skills to have if you need to repair clothing or need to create a dress or costume, quilt a blanket or even sew little dolls for your kids.
 Research how to do food canning for veggies and fruits, or learn how to make homemade jam.
 If you are not a baker, try some new recipes, learn to perfect them and create some family favourites!

 ♥ How To Be Productive When Working From Home: 5 Tips and Advice as a Homemaker + Blogger

 ♥ 5 Tips to Being a Better Homemaker When Feeling Overwhelmed

 ♥ A Homemaker’s Evening Routine: 4 Easy Tasks That Will Help You Prepare for the Next Day

 Have an Evening Routine

-Now, I know that lists don’t work for everyone, but if you’re someone like me who forgets the little things, or has a thought and it’s gone in a minute, write it down.
+Now, I know that lists don’t work for everyone.
+However, if you’re someone like me who forgets the little things or have a fleeting thought and it’s gone in a minute, write it down.
 Make grocery lists, cleaning lists, to do lists, and whatever else you want.
 Even lists such as positive affirmations or encouraging bible verses that you think will get you through the day, post them around the house as little reminders.

 Learn to Prioritize